billay1/billay1/README.md

 ### Hi there ! 👋

 I am Yeyi Billa.
 I am a hardworking and dedicated person, committed to doing my best to achieve high.
 I am confident that my educational journey has gifted me with the required skills to extrapolate data and information to provide optimal solutions and build fruitful relationships with teammates and customers.
-But most importantly, I am an avid learner, I acknowledge that there is always something to learn, and I am ready to learn from others and progress professionally and personally.
-I am astute, organized and methodical with an articulate communication style and personable nature.
+But most importantly, I am an avid learner, I acknowledge that there is always a room to learn, and I am ready to learn from others and progress professionally and personally.
+I am astute, organized ,and methodical with an articulate communication style and personable nature.

 I am also very interested in robotics, and made a Tableau analysis on it in my Tableau portfolio: public.tableau.com/app/profile/yeyi